Gere Kavanaugh: Legacy

 Over the years, Kavanaugh has designed ceramics, light fixtures, homes, store interiors, textiles, town clocks, and furniture.
 In the 1970s, she worked with furniture company Terra to design the “California umbrella.”
 Unable to patent the design, she started an alumni product archive at Cranbrook where alums could donate work which companies could reproduce and pay royalties directly to the school.

-She was the first interior designer to win a COLA grant from the City of Los Angeles Cultural Affairs Department.
-Her work was included in the Pacific Standard Time: Art in L.A., 1945-1980 exhibit.
-Kavanaugh also designed a research room and typeface for the Nixon Presidential Library and Museum.

-She was awarded the Julia Morgan Icon Award at the Los Angeles Design Festival in 2014.
-She also received the American Institute of Graphic Arts (AIGA) Medal in 2016.